Isaac Paredes Player Props: Rays vs. Pirates

 Isaac Paredes At The Plate

-- Paredes has five doubles, four home runs and five walks while batting .269.
+- Paredes is batting .260 with five doubles, four home runs and six walks.

-- Paredes is batting .391 with one homer during his last games and is on a four-game hitting streak.

-- Paredes has picked up a hit in 15 of 26 games this season, with multiple hits eight times.

-- He has scored in 50.0% of his games this season, with two or more runs scored in 15.4%.
+- He has scored in 48.1% of his games this year, with more than one run scored in 14.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.